 TDR Capital supports a number of charities both financially and through the contribution of the time and expertise of our team.
 In addition, significant contributions are made by individual team members to charities of their choice.

-TDR Capital LLP in its capacity as investment manager of the various TDR managed funds (“TDR”) is committed to acting as a responsible business, employer and investor.
+TDR Capital LLP (“TDR”) in its capacity as investment manager of the various TDR managed funds is committed to acting as a responsible business, employer and investor.
 This includes disclosing our approach to environmental, social and governance (“ESG”) considerations publicly.
 This statement sets out the disclosures required under SFDR.

 TDR considers ESG factors in its investment process.
-We consider that our existing ESG Policy and Principles document (which can be found on our website under Investing Responsibly) is appropriate, proportional and tailored to the investment strategies of our investment funds.
+We consider that our existing ESG Policy and Principles document (“ESG Policy and Principles”) (which can be found on our website under Investing Responsibly) is appropriate, proportional and tailored to the investment strategies of our investment funds.
 As a result, we do not consider adverse impacts of investment decisions on sustainability factors as specifically set out in SFDR.
 We continue to monitor regulatory developments with respect to the SFDR and other applicable ESG-focused laws and regulations, including the implementation of related and secondary legislation and regulatory guidance, and will, where required or otherwise appropriate, make changes to our existing policies and procedures.

 The identification and assessments of specific risks, including ESG risks, take place on an investment-by-investment basis in accordance with the above process.
-As a result of following this process, TDR seeks to ensure that identified ESG risks are managed in an effective responsible manner.
+As a result of following this process, TDR seeks to ensure that identified material ESG risks are managed in an effective responsible manner.

 TDR has adopted a Remuneration Policy that reflects the applicable requirements of the FCA’s Senior Management Arrangements, Systems and Controls Sourcebook.
 As required by the FCA’s requirements, we believe our Remuneration Policy is consistent with and promotes sound and effective risk management, which we consider to include the management of sustainability risks in our investments.
-Staff performance is assessed based on a range of financial and non-financial criteria, including adherence to our due diligence procedures that are designed to identify and mitigate the risks inherent in each of our investments, including (as noted above) sustainability and other ESG-related risks identified and managed pursuant to our ESG Policy.
+Staff performance is assessed based on a range of financial and non-financial criteria, including adherence to our due diligence procedures that are designed to identify and mitigate the risks inherent in each of our investments, including (as noted above) sustainability and other ESG-related risks identified and managed pursuant to our ESG Policy and Principles.

-This statement is made in accordance with SFDR and constitutes TDR Capital LLP’s required ESG disclosures as at 6 September 2022.
+This statement is made in accordance with SFDR and constitutes TDR Capital LLP’s required ESG disclosures as at November 2025.
 It has been approved by the Management Committee of TDR Capital LLP.